SumanDontha16/the-cat-app/README.md

 # The Cat App
-This App is to demonstration the following features:
+This App is a demonstration of how to use some of the features of thecatapi.com and built in RTK

-- You should be able to upload a new cat image
+- Making requests for images
-- You should be able to view the cat images you uploaded
+- Voting images up/down
-- You should be able to favourite and unfavourite a cat
+- Favouriting images
-- You should be able to vote a cat up or down
+- Viewing the images scores
-- You should see a score on each cat based on the votes
+- Uploading your own images

 ## Home Page
 ![screencapture-localhost-3000-2024-12-28-16_15_44](https://github.com/user-attachments/assets/50f23df6-3bd1-4751-bbdd-e55c69a61232)